Igor Sikorsky: Early life

-Igor Sikorsky was born in Kiev, Russian Empire (now Kyiv, Ukraine) on May 25, 1889.
+Igor Sikorsky was born in Kiev, Russian Empire (now Kyiv, Ukraine), on May 25, 1889.
 He was the youngest of five children.
 His father, Ivan Alexeevich Sikorsky, was a professor of psychology in Saint Vladimir University (now Taras Shevchenko National University), a psychiatrist with an international reputation, and an ardent Russian nationalist.

 Igor Sikorsky was an Orthodox Christian.
 When questioned regarding his roots, he would answer: "My family is of Russian origin.
 My grandfather and other ancestors from the time of Peter the Great were Russian Orthodox priests."

 Sikorsky's mother, Mariya Stefanovna Sikorskaya (née Temryuk-Cherkasova), was a physician who did not work professionally.
 She is sometimes called Zinaida Sikorsky.
 While homeschooling young Igor, she gave him a great love for art, especially in the life and work of Leonardo da Vinci, and the stories of Jules Verne.
-In 1900, at age 11, he accompanied his father to Germany and through conversations with his father, became interested in natural sciences.
+In 1900, at age 11, he accompanied his father to Germany and through conversations with his father became interested in natural sciences.
 After returning home, Sikorsky began to experiment with model flying machines, and by age 12, he had made a small rubber band-powered helicopter.

-Sikorsky began studying at the Saint Petersburg Maritime Cadet Corps, in 1903, at the age of 14.
+Sikorsky began studying at the Saint Petersburg Maritime Cadet Corps in 1903 at the age of 14.
 In 1906, he determined that his future lay in engineering, so he resigned from the academy, despite his satisfactory standing, and left the Russian Empire to study in Paris.
-He returned to the Russian Empire in 1907, enrolling at the Mechanical College of the Kyiv Polytechnic Institute.
+He returned to the Russian Empire in 1907, enrolling at the Mechanical College of the Kiev Polytechnic Institute.
 After the academic year, Sikorsky again accompanied his father to Germany in the summer of 1908, where he learned of the accomplishments of the Wright brothers' Flyer and Ferdinand von Zeppelin's rigid airships.
 Sikorsky later said about this event: "Within twenty-four hours, I decided to change my life's work.
 I would study aviation."

-By the start of World War I in 1914, Sikorsky's airplane research and production business in Kyiv was flourishing, and his factory made bombers during the war.
-After the Russian revolution in 1917, Igor Sikorsky fled his homeland in early 1918, because the Bolsheviks threatened to shoot him for being "the Tsar's friend and a very popular person".
+By the start of World War I in 1914, Sikorsky's airplane research and production business in Kiev was flourishing, and his factory made bombers during the war.
+After the Russian Revolution in 1917, Igor Sikorsky fled his homeland in early 1918, because the Bolsheviks threatened to shoot him for being "the Tsar's friend and a very popular person".
 He moved to France where he was offered a contract for the design of a new, more powerful Muromets-type plane.
-But in November 1918 the war ended and the French government stopped subsidizing military orders, and so he decided to move to the United States.
-On March 24, 1919 he left France on the ocean liner Lorraine arriving in New York City on March 30, 1919.
+But in November 1918 the war ended, and the French government stopped subsidizing military orders, whereupon he decided to move to the United States.
+On March 24, 1919, he left France on the ocean liner Lorraine, arriving in New York City on March 30, 1919.